Exact solutions of the $C_n$ quantum spin chain: model

 \section{$C_{n}$ model}

-In this section, we generalize above results to the $C_n$ model.
-The $C_n$ model with periodic boundary condition has been studied in reference \cite{Bn}.
+In this section, we generalize the above results to the $C_n$ model.
+The $C_n$ model with periodic boundary condition has been studied in reference \cite{Bn} by the algebraic Bethe ansatz method.
 Thus we focus on the open boundary conditions.
-The main idea is the same as before.
-Here we only list the results.
 The $R$-matrix of the $C_{n}$ model is a $(2n)^2\times (2n)^2$ one with the elements